softleader/helm-filter/README.md

 ## Install

-Fetch the latest binary release of helm-values and install it:
+Fetch the latest binary release of helm-filter and install it:

 ```sh
 $ helm plugin install https://github.com/softleader/helm-filter